Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ## NETCAT

 One simple but effective tool for testing connectivity is Netcat (nc), available for both Windows and Linux.
 Netcat is a computer networking utility for reading and writing raw data over a network connection, and can be used for port scanning and #fingerprinting.
-For example, the following command attempts to connect to the HTTP port on a server and return any banner by sending the "head" HTTP keyword:
+For example, the following command attempts to connect to the HTTP port on a server and return any banner by sending the "head" HTTP keyword: **(To check for if it's possible to open a network connection to a remote host over a given port#)**

 echo "head" | nc 10.1.0.1 -v 80